 Vaping CBD is not the only way to take it, but it happens to be one of the best.
 There are many other alternatives such as oral tinctures, creams, CBD patches, CBD drinks, CBD isolate powder, and CBD capsules and edibles.
 CBD crystal isolate powder is ideal for making edibles since it typically contains 99% pure CBD.
 The crystals dissolve into butter or oil, and can be used to create CBD-infused butter, or any of your favorite recipes.

 There are also alternative ways to vape CBD without using CBD e-juice.
-You can also vape raw hemp, CBD-rich marijuana, or CBD concentrates.
-Last but not least, most CBD vape juice is made with food-grade ingredients, so they are suitable to take orally.
+You can also vaporize CBD hemp flower and various CBD concentrates.
+Lastly, most CBD vape juice is made with food-grade ingredients, so they are suitable to take orally.
 Just remember, it doesn’t work the other way around; you can’t vape a CBD oil tincture!